-A DISAVOWAL.
+A DISAVOWAL,

-VII.
-Attention has been called to an article in the Sons of Veterans Advocate published at Manchester, New Hampshire, of recent date, containing an attack upon the President of our Country, which has called forth protests from members of our Order.
-While disavowing, on behalf of the Order, the sentiments therein expressed, the fact is emphasized that the publication in question is a private enterprise, without official connection, and the Order should not, in consequence, be neid responsible for the published opinions of an individual.
+Attention has been called to an article in the Sons of Veterans Advocate published at Manchester, New Hampshire, of recent date, containing an attack upon the Presiden Country, which has called forth protests from members of our Order.
+While disavowing, on behalf of the Order, the ments therein expressed, the fact is emphasized that the publication in question is a private enterprise, without official conection, and the Order should not, in consequence, be held sponsible for the published opinions of an individual.